dojot/dojot/tools/certreq/README.md

--r  | Tenant  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -u  | Username to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -s  | User password (secret)  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -t  | the name of the file containing the access token to access the _x509-identity-mgmt_ API for issuing certificates.<br>If the file containing the access token exists, then that token will be used in place of the username and password.
-In this way, it is possible to use the same active session to execute the script several times.<br>**Default**: token.jwt
+-r  | Tenant  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -u  | Username to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin -s  | User password (secret)  to access the _x509-identity-mgmt_ API for issuing certificates.<br>**Default**: admin

 ## Lastly